Jerry Brown 1992 presidential campaign: Campaign

 On March 10 (Super Tuesday), Clinton won almost all of the day's primaries.
 However, Brown's momentum recovered, and he became the front-runner after that point.
 He was taking the lead in New York and Wisconsin, when he made a significant gaffe; at a speech in New York to a Jewish audience, he said he was considering the Reverend Jesse Jackson as vice president on the general election's ticket.
 Jackson had previously been widely accused of antisemitism for comments that he had made.
+On April 7, Brown lost narrowly to Bill Clinton in Wisconsin (37%–34%), and dramatically in New York (41%–26%).

 In April 1992, ABC News reported allegations from a California police officer, James C. Pashley, that Brown had held parties during his governorship where cocaine and marijuana were available.
 Brown denied this.

 On June 2, Clinton defeated Brown in California and many other states.
 Brown's family then started urging him to endorse Clinton, but he held out for a few weeks.
 In July, he ended his campaign after winning six primaries and more than 500 delegates (a fifth of the total), far below Clinton.
-However, he Even on July 12, the day prior to the start of the convention, Brown vowed to address the convention with own political party platform.
+However, on July 12, the day prior to the start of the convention, Brown vowed to address the convention with his own political party platform.
 He would wait to endorse Clinton until the convention got underway on July 13, but would do so quietly.
 He addressed the 1992 Democratic National Convention, and notably did not mention Clinton.